dwyl/sendemail/README.md

 For *full code of working example* see: [/examples/templates/**send-welcome-email.js**](https://github.com/dwyl/sendemail/blob/master/examples/send-welcome-email.js)
 Note: you still need to set your *environment variables* for the email to be sent.
-The example will work regardless of which service you use; our public API is platform agnostic TODO Is this true?
+The example will work regardless of which service you use; our public API is platform agnostic

 #### More Options?: